 - Hook (if not already in ceiling)

-5. Place you plant into a bowl (preferably plastic, ceramic, or glass to keep water and soil well contained so that the wood does not rot) and put it into the wooden bowl.
+Place your plant into a bowl (preferably plastic, ceramic, or glass to keep water and soil well contained so that the wood does not rot) and put it into the wooden bowl.
 Pull up the rope pieces and hang on your hook.

 To hang. gently alternate the knots so that they are not all sitting on top of each other but rather just slightly lower or higher than the others (in terms of where they are on each individual loop).
 If you need extra length you and use one piece of rope to tie all the knots together and loop up at the top.
 Make any adjustments as needed to even out your planter so that it hangs straight.
 Make sure it’s close to light so that your plant can properly grow and water according to each individual plant’s needs!